Moon Knight: Development

-In an interview, Doug Moench recalled the character's genesis: "Somebody mentioned in the office and suggested using The Committee, and that I should bring The Committee back, and then I found out who The Committee were and thought, well they're really boring, I don't wanna use them.
-And then I thought, well wait a minute, how about if The Committee hires a mercenary to kill the Werewolf.
-And I thought, yeah that's a good idea, then I create this new character and it won't be these boring guys in business suits, it would be a flashy character.
-So, I said who is best to kill the Werewolf?
-Well, someone who uses silver weapons because silver hurts the Werewolf.
-And tied to the night, because the Werewolf only comes out at night, and I'll base this character on the Moon, because the Moon makes the Werewolf change, and this is going to be the opposite of the Werewolf, and as soon as I said the Moon I said, ooh I'll have a costume that's just like the Moon, just black and white, jet and silver, no color on the costume."
+In an interview, Doug Moench recalled the character's genesis:

+I think somebody in the [Marvel Comics] office mentioned, 'Well, you know, so-and-so came up with the Committee, and maybe you should bring the Committee back.' [...]
+And then I found out who the Committee were and I said, 'Well, they're really boring, you know.
+I don't want to use them.'
+And then I thought, 'Well, wait a minute.
+How about if the Committee hires a mercenary to kill the Werewolf?' [...]
+So, I set out, 'Well, who would be best to kill the Werewolf?'
+Well, someone who uses silver weapons 'cause silver hurts the Werewolf, you know.
+And tied to the night, because [the] Werewolf only comes out at night, and what's at night?
+The moon.
+Okay, I'll base this character on the moon because the moon makes the Werewolf change, and this is going to be the opposite of a werewolf.

 Don Perlin also commented on the creation of the character, "We were told we needed a costumed character in the book.
 So Doug and I created Moon Knight.
 I wanted the costume to be just black and white.
 Since he'd be on a color page, that would make him a little bit different.
 He had a silver baton he could use when he battled werewolves.
 See, he was hired to track down to kill the Werewolf."